 A 4-H Clover Club is designed for children ages 5-7.
 Clover Clubs may be individual units or part of a larger 4-H Club with members ages 8 to 18.
-Clover clubs are non-competetive and focus on participation and social skill development.
+Clover clubs are non-competitive and focus on participation and social skill development.
 In a combined program, Clovers must meet separately from the older members to work on their Clover curriculum activities.
 Individually established Clover Clubs are chartered, but not like the typical 4-H Clubs.
 The minimum requirements for a Clover Club are:

-- I. Two UME volunteers with a ratio of one volunteer to every five youth. - 2.
+- 1. Two UME volunteers with a ratio of one volunteer to every five youth. - 2.
 Five or more youth, ages 5 7. - 3.
+Charter forms including Clover club by-laws. - 4.
 A planned program which utilizes ageappropriate Clover curriculum.

-4-H AFTERSCHOOL
+4-H AFTERSCHOOL PROGRAMS